Surbhi-Kohli/WebDevInterviewPrep/ReactJSConcepts/Redux.md

 ------------------------------
 ## How Redux Manages the Flow Under the Hood
 When a user clicks "Log Out", your React component dispatches the action: dispatch(logout()) which outputs the action object { type: 'auth/logout' }.
-[14] Here is how [Redux](https://redux.js.org/) processes it:
+Here is how [Redux](https://redux.js.org/) processes it:

    1. The Single Master Reducer receives the { type: 'auth/logout' } action.
    2. It passes this action to both authReducer and cartReducer.
    3. cartReducer looks at the type (auth/logout), realizes it doesn't care about login states, and instantly returns its current state completely untouched.
    4. authReducer looks at the type, matches its logout case, and changes isLoggedIn to false.
    5. Redux updates the central store, and only components listening to state.auth will re-render.
-[15, 16, 17, 18, 19]

-## The "Special Case": One Action, Multiple Reducers [20, 21]
+## The "Special Case": One Action, Multiple Reducers
 Sometimes, multiple reducers should respond to the exact same action.
-[22] For example, when a user clicks "Log Out", you want to clear the user profile (authReducer) AND wipe the shopping cart clean so the next guest user doesn't see the previous user's items (cartReducer).
-[23]
+For example, when a user clicks "Log Out", you want to clear the user profile (authReducer) AND wipe the shopping cart clean so the next guest user doesn't see the previous user's items (cartReducer).
 With multiple reducers, you can listen to the logout action in both files, allowing a single dispatch to reset two completely different sections of your global state simultaneously.
-[24, 25]
-Would you like to see how to use the extraReducers feature in a slice to make the cartReducer reset itself automatically when a logout action happens?